stpica/Personal-Website/content/authors/admin/_index.md

 #   link: media/CV_Pica.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "stpica@bu.edu"
+email: "stefano.pica@bancaditalia.it"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am a Research fellow at the Bank of Italy.
-My work focuses on macroeconomics, with a focus on monetary policy and household finance.
+I am an Advisor at the Bank of Italy.
+My work mostly focuses on macroeconomics, with an emphasis on monetary policy and household finance.

 <span> **Disclaimer:** </span> The views expressed on this website are my own and do not necessarily reflect those of the Bank of Italy or the Euro-system.

 <span> **Upcoming/Recent Talks:** </span>

+- 2024-03: ESCB Research Cluster on Monetary Economics, Central Bank of Poland

 - 2024-02: Seminar at the DG-Economics, European Central Bank